Cycling the Portuguese Coastal Way with friends

 fog-vaia-de-praia-caminoways-portugal

-Before we noticed it was already our last day on the Camino.
+Before we noticed, it was already our last day on the Camino.
 Although this was another shorter day and we could choose to have a lie in, we decided to leave our hotel early after breakfast to arrive to Baiona early enough so that we can explore the town and have more time to enjoy it.
-This was also a very exciting day as we had to get a boat into from Spain into Portugal.
+This was also an inspiring day as we had to get a boat into from Spain into Portugal.
 We all agreed that the boat trip was one of the most memorable experiences of the trip.
-We knew that this was not the first time for Mario transferring people with bikes as when we told him that there is 5 people with bikes that need to fit into this small boat, he did not blink twice.
+We knew this was not the first time Mario had transferred people with bikes, as when we told him there were 5 people with bikes who needed to fit into this small boat, he did not blink.

-As soon as we crossed the border into Spain we were cycling on beautiful boardwalks and cycle tracks along the coast until we reached A Guarda.
+As soon as we crossed the border into Spain, we were cycling on beautiful boardwalks and cycle tracks along the coast until we reached A Guarda.
 We stopped for our last lunch in Oia and continued on to Baiona for our final point.
-Once we finally reached in Baiona we went out to explore the town before dinner.
+Once we finally reached Baiona, we went out to explore the town before dinner.
 One can find many bars and restaurants along the beach, which fill up later in the evening with families and friends.

 umbrella-street-coastal-camino-portugal

-It’s the memories you make that stay with you after the trip and this trip was surely full of memorable moments.
+We finished our journey cycling the Portuguese Coastal Way with some tapas at the local bar and another filling dinner at the nearby restaurant.
+It’s the memories you make that stay with you after the trip, and this trip was surely full of memorable moments.
 I cannot wait for my next Camino adventure!

 contact-us-button-2017